WPprodigy/woocommerce-external-product-embed/README.md

 ## Usage

 The shortcode you can use to embed products onto your WordPress pages/posts is `[wcepe_products]`.
-Just using this shortcode on a page won't do anything though by default, you need add shortcode attributes to tell it what products you want to show.
+Just using this shortcode on a page won't do anything though by default, you will need to add attributes to tell the shortcode what products you want to show.

 You can show specific products by listing the IDs or SKUs like this:
 - `[wcepe_products ids='96,99']`